sstadick/perbase/README.md

 <contig>\t<start>\t<stop>\t<depth>\n
 ```

-Or it can take files with three columns with headers that are like
+Or it can take files with four columns with headers that are like

 ```text
 <REF|chrom>\t<POS|chromStart>\t<END|chromEnd>\t<DEPTH|COV>